 Doctor of Occupational Therapy

-Occupational therapy involves the assessment and treatment of individuals whose ability to perform tasks of living is threatened or impaired by developmental disability, physical disability, psychosocial dysfunction, sensory impairment, or the aging process.
-The occupational therapy process involves the prevention or correction of physical, developmental, or eOTDional problems that affect functional performance of the individual.
+Occupational therapy is a vibrant health profession that involves the assessment and treatment of individuals whose ability to perform their daily occupations is threatened or impaired by developmental disability, physical disability, psychosocial dysfunction, sensory impairment, or the aging process.
+The occupational therapy process involves the prevention or correction of physical, developmental, or emotional problems that affect occupational performance of the individual.
 The goal of occupational therapy is to assist the patient in the performance of activities that provide meaning to her or his life.

 Occupational therapists serve patients of all ages in a variety of settings including rehabilitation facilities, long-term care facilities, public schools, psychiatric hospitals, day care facilities, sheltered workshops, homes, community agencies, and industrial sites.